Aprexis/aprexis-docker/README.md

 #### 7. Go to the apps

 - Platform: http://localhost:3000
+    - user: aprexis-admin@example.com
+    - pass: Passw0rd!

 - API UI:  http://localhost:3500
 - API:  http://localhost:3250

 ## Development

+### Overview
+Aprexis uses a Git Flow-based process.
+There are two long-lived branches - `development` and `master`.

+#### 1. Create a feature branch

+Create a feature branch off of the `development` branch.
+The branch name should have the Redmine issue number in the branch name

+    Example branch names:
+    - 12345
+    - rm12345
+    - RM12345-my-new-feature

+#### 2. Create a github PR

+Create PR(s) in the appropriate repository in github to merge your feature branch back into `development`.
+This can be done any time during the development process.
+If the PR is not ready for review yet, mark it as a draft, and optionally add a `WIP` label.
+  - The **Title** should start with the Redmine ticket number.
+  - The **Description** should have
+    - Bullet points about what the changes are.
+    - Link to the Redmine ticket.
+    - Screenshots or videos if they are helpful to explain the functionality or changes.

+  - In the Redmine issue, add a link to all PRs associated with the issue.

+#### 3. Request a code review

+When the code is ready for review, request someone to review it using github `Reviewers` feature.
+Remove the `WIP` label if there is one.
+Optionally add the `Ready for review` label.

+#### 4. Prepare for release

+When the review is approved,

+ - Merge the PR
+ - In Redmine:
+    - Mark the issue as `Resolved`
+    - Add information about how to QA the feature on the staging server.
+[Example](https://redmine.bear-code.com/issues/11576#note-4).

 ### Updating gems